All Episodes

 So it could cut both ways.

-Oh, I uh I agree with all of that.
+Oh, I agree with all of that.

-I mean, so you think actually that might be favorable to Donald Trump, the two attorneys are on this case?
+I mean, so you think actually that might be favorable to Donald Trump, the two attorneys are on this case.

-It's it's very possible.
+It's very possible.

-I mean, they got they got through, which means Trump's attorneys didn't find enough reason to to strike them, and they still have a couple what they're called preemptory challenges where they don't have to explain why they're striking a juror.
+And they still have a couple, what they're called, peremptory challenges, where they don't have to explain why they're striking a juror.

-There's a few more parentary strikes left and they're saving it.
+There's a few more perentary strikes left, and they're saving it.

 Let's get to the issue of the gag order and the recusal issue of the judge in the case.

-Uh do you think the gag order itself is constitutional?
+Do you think the gag order itself is constitutional?

 Because it's so politicized, these questions need to be asked about this judge.